Enterprise architects are the primary users of Sybase PowerDesigner, but the modeling and design tool is also aimed

 "But we've grown up as a data modeling tool.
 Data architects, data analysts and data base administrators will also be using PowerDesigner for the whole information architecture stack.
 We have developers using our UML and business analysts using our process modeling techniques in the analysis and design phase.
 We also see service-oriented architects using PowerDesigner to architect process orchestration, services and interfaces, and documenting all that in PowerDesigner."

-Architects working on migration to SOA use PowerDesigner to model and document how different services, components and elements will fit together in applications, Dichmann
+Architects working on migration to SOA use PowerDesigner to model and document how different services, components and elements will fit together in applications, Dichmann said.

 New features in version 15 include: